KeithQuinn/Programming_and_Scripting_Project_2020/README.md

 | :--: |
 | *Figure 5 normality test results* |

-With reference to Figure 4 it can be seen that Sepal Width is the only variable that follows a normal distribution.
+With reference to Figure 5 it can be seen that Sepal Width is the only variable that follows a normal distribution.

 ### Individual Variable (Univariate) Analysis

 Having assessed the data for normality, the next step in the analysis is to look at univariate analysis.
-For this analysis a histogram, boxplot and a single variable scatter plot for each variable of the four variables (petal length, petal width, sepal length and sepal with) will be provided.
+For this analysis a histogram, boxplot and a single variable scatter plot for each of the four variables (petal length, petal width, sepal length and sepal with) will be provided.

 Refer to Figure 6 for the code used to plot the histograms.
 | ![](Histogram_in.PNG)|